 Online courses at Montclair State University are structured using a user-friendly web environment within Canvas, our learning management system, to provide you with all relevant course information, access to learning materials and activities, opportunities to engage and collaborate with peers and your professor, as well as assessments to enable you to demonstrate your understanding and mastery of the course.

-Each course includes the following components:
+Each course includes some common components:

-A brief introduction to the course, including course goals, and an outline of the Learning Modules.
+- Home: A brief introduction to the course, including course goals, and an outline of the Learning Modules.

 Given the balancing act that adult students face, considerable thought has gone into the delivery and structure of our online programs to ensure that students are able to succeed at a manageable pace.
-Students take one course at a time over two sessions per semester.
-This provides students with a platform to achieve their graduate degree, while balancing work and other responsibilities.
+Students generally take one course at a time over two sessions per semester.
+This provides students with a platform to achieve their degree, while balancing work and other responsibilities.